thibmeu/draft-meunier-privacypass-reverse-flow-informational/draft-meunier-privacypass-reverse-flow.md

 > 2. {{PRIVACYPASS-BBS}}
 > 3. {{ANONYMOUS-CREDIT-TOKENS}}
 >
-> These scheme allow to mimic a reverse flow to some extent.
+> These scheme allow for optimisation of Token finalisation by the Client.
+> In {{ANONYMOUS-CREDIT-TOKENS}}, the TokenResponse can be assimilated to
+> the refund construction.

 ## Split Origin-Attester deployment